vectorgraphics/Okular-v3d-Plugins/README.md

 Finally, navigate back to the build script you cloned earlier (located in `releases/version/`) and run it to build the plugin.

+### Adding testing for a new linux distrobution
+First, create a new folder for the distro in the testing folder ie: `testing/distro/`

+Copy in the `test.sh` script from another testing environment into the new one, and at minimum Update the variables located at the top of the file: `okularVersion`, `distro`, and `distroboxImage`.

+Finally run the test script.

 ### Building
 In order to build the plugins for a specific version of Okular navigate to `release/<desired version>/` and execute the script `./build.sh`.